 If you are one of the more than 10 million Americans who regularly experience jaw pain, you may benefit from TMJ treatment.
-At Sargon Dental, with two convenient locations in the Encino and West Hollywood neighborhoods of Los Angeles, California, Sargon Lazarof, DDS, provides safe, effective TMJ treatment onsite using advanced technologies.
+At Sargon Dental, serving Encino, California, the West Hollywood neighborhood of Los Angeles, and Pleasant Grove, Utah, Sargon Lazarof, DDS, and Dan Dansie, DDS, provide safe, effective TMJ treatment onsite using advanced technologies.
 To schedule an appointment, book a consultation online, or call the office to speak with a member of the administrative staff today.

 TMJ stands for temporomandibular joint disorder.
 A sliding hinge joint, your temporomandibular joints attach your jaw to your skull.
 They allow you to bite, chew, and speak confidently.

 Sometimes the TMJ becomes swollen and irritated.
 Experts are not entirely sure why this occurs, but it is thought that several factors contribute, including genetics, teeth grinding, and underlying health problems like arthritis.

 If you regularly experience jaw pain or headaches, and they do not respond to conservative care like ice or pain medication, make an appointment at Sargon Dental as soon as possible.